ekuiter/tseitin-or-not-tseitin/README.md

 Regardless of the use case, these steps should be followed to set up the automation correctly.

-* First, install [Docker](https://docs.docker.com/get-docker/) and other dependencies on a 64-bit Linux 5.x system or [WSL 2](https://docs.microsoft.com/de-de/windows/wsl/install).
+* First, install [Docker](https://docs.docker.com/get-docker/) and some other dependencies on a 64-bit Linux 5.x system or [WSL 2](https://docs.microsoft.com/de-de/windows/wsl/install).
     On Arch Linux, for example, run:
     ```
     usermod -aG docker $(whoami) # then, log out and in again